 We prepared these handy maps for you to compare the levelized cost of solar to your utility in your state or province.

 Cost of residential solar power is less than the average utility rate in all U.S. states after the federal tax credit.
 Learn more.

-A number of provinces are offering solar incentives, making solar energy in Canada more attractive.
+A number of provinces are offering solar incentives, making solar panels in Canada more attractive.
 Learn more.